Chart Color Schemes

 Infrastructure

-D'Aguilar has strong levels of nearby infrastructure activity, ranking in the top 30% nationally
+D'Aguilar has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-No factor impacts a region's performance more than changes to local infrastructure, major projects, and planning initiatives.
-AreaSearch has identified zero projects expected to affect this area.
+No changes can significantly affect a region's performance like alterations to local infrastructure, major projects, and planning initiatives.
+Zero projects have been identified by AreaSearch that could potentially impact the area.
 Notable projects include Wamuran Irrigation Scheme, Queensland Supergrid South, D'Aguilar Highway Safety Improvements, and Queensland Energy Roadmap 2025.
-The following list details those most relevant.
+The following list details those likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.